-A couple was looking for a modern architecture firm in the Arlington and Northern VA region and selected Hays Ewing Design Studio for the renovation and addition of their new home.
+A couple sought a modern architecture firm in the Arlington and Northern VA region and selected Hays Ewing Design Studio for the renovation and addition of their new home.
 HEDS recommended working with the existing footprint of the Cape style house to take advantage of grandfathered setbacks.
 The overall concept for the architecture is that of a modern tree-house — to that end, an existing attic story has been expanded to incorporate the kitchen, living and dining rooms at the third floor which, with an elevated exterior porch, create an overlook to the Arlington neighborhood.
 Another key feature: the street facade of the new addition is rotated south to anticipate vertical solar panels.

 To create interest within a tight budget on this urban corner site in Arlington VA, the HEDS architecture firm designed the stair as a series of modern origami-like folded planes.
 The simple use of a secondary perforated wall which folds up the balustrade, ceiling and walls uses color and light to great effect.
 This idea is carried into the kitchen where a soffit ceiling wraps to become a wall of cabinetry.